jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

 (2) The issuer must ensure that, at the beginning of a replacement PDS, there is— (a) a statement that it is a replacement PDS; and (b) an identification of the PDS that it replaces.
-(3) The replacement PDS must be dated with the date on which it is lodged with the Registrar.
+(3) The replacement PDS must be dated not later than the date on which it is lodged with the Registrar.

 ### 74 Registrar must notify FMA of lodgement of supplementary document or replacement PDS
 (1) The Registrar must, immediately after a supplementary document or replacement PDS is lodged, notify the FMA of the lodgement for the purpose of allowing the FMA an opportunity to consider the supplementary document or replacement PDS.